technoidentity/devfractal/README.md

 4. Integrate exception handling with **result** using Scala like abstraction **Try**.

-_Lot's of examples are available and are planned for all of the above abstractions._
+_Lots of examples are available and are planned for all of the above abstractions._

 ## Partial implementation